-North American Indian Art History is a power point course covering the ten culture areas of North America in terms of visual art and architecture.
+North American Indian Art History is a slide lecture course covering the ten diverse cultural areas of North America in terms of their art and architecture.
+This course examines the eras of pre- and post- contact with European influences as well as how present-day native artists utilize these mixed aspects in their contemporary art making.